tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 This includes situations in which the application data is sent via TLS-terminating proxy.
-Given a failed CertificateVerify validation, it may be helpful for the application to confirm that both peers share the same connection using a value derived from the connection secrets before taking a user-visible action.
+Given a failed CertificateVerify validation, it may be helpful for the application to confirm that both peers share the same connection using a value derived from the connection secrets (such as the Handshake Context) before taking a user-visible action.

 ### Finished